JuliaLang/PackageCompiler.jl/docs/src/examples/plots.md

 This is approximately 19 seconds from start of Julia to the first plot.

-We now create a precompilation file with exactly this workload in `precompile_plots.jl`:
+We now create a precompilation file with exactly this workload in a file called `precompile_plots.jl` in the current directory:

 ```julia